 The allegations against Milady Maker's founder, Charlotte Fang are widely considered debunked and the project's activity has returned back to its original place.

 In May 2022, a defamatory thread was written accusing Milady Maker lead Charlotte Fang and their team with a series of confusing and absurd allegations tied to their previous work, “Miya Black Hearted Cyber Angel Baby”.
-These allegations were made on hearsay without actual evidence, by a co-founder of Milady Maker’s largest rival in an attempt to cancel Milady and crash its price.
+These allegations were made on hearsay without actual evidence, by a core team member of Milady Maker’s largest rival in an attempt to cancel Milady and crash its price.

-The thread was heavily criticized by the Milady and wider crypto community, and all the proposed “victims” responding by speaking out against the cancellation and in defense of Charlotte.
-A week later, I compiled the criticisms into a megathread debunking each allegation point by point, including exposing the undisclosed interests of the accusers.
+The thread was heavily criticized by the Milady and wider crypto community, with all the proposed “victims” responding by speaking out against the cancellation and in defense of Charlotte.
+A week later, as a member of Remilia who has been present from the beginning, I compiled the criticisms into a megathread debunking each allegation point by point, including exposing the undisclosed interests of the accusers.

 This debunking resulted in the price bouncing back and widespread calls for the return of Charlotte Fang, and Milady has continued on to new all time highs, yet we still see the old allegations uncritically cited by journalists who jumped on the initial drama and never corrected their reporting.